Bonding in grief: Yadav clan comes together to immerse Mulayam's ashes in Haridwar | Politics

 Former MP Dharmendra Yadav, party national general secretary Ram Gopal Yadav, and other family members also were present on the occasion.

-Akhilesh's children also joined the family in the ritual and were seen standing by their parents in the ritual on the Ganga ghat in Haridwar.
+Akhilesh's children also joined the family in the ritual and were seen standing by their parents in the ritual at the ghat of Ganga.

 Earlier in the day, Mulayam Singh's brother Abhay Ram Singh, Shivpal Yadav's son and state president of Pragatisheel Samajwadi Party, Aditya Yadav, former MP Tej Pratap Singh, and a family priest arrived at the Saifai airstrip in a convoy of cars.